Our main research questions are:

 Founded on principles of excellence, equality and opportunity for all, the University of York opened in 1963 with just 230 students.
-In 2016 it is the centre for almost 16,000 students across more than 30 academic departments and research centres.
+In 2019 it is the centre for over 18,000 students across more than 30 academic departments and research centres.
 In over 50 years we have become one of the world's leading universities and a member of the prestigious Russell Group.

-The University has consistently been recognised as one of the leading Higher Education Institutes and is one of just six post-war universities which appear in the world top 100 (2013-14) and 15th in the Times & Sunday Times league table (2016).
-The University of York has won six Times Higher Education (THE) Awards and five Queen’s Anniversary Prizes.
+The University has consistently been recognised as one of the leading Higher Education Institutes and is one of just six post-war universities which has appeared in the world top 100.
+The University of York has won six Times Higher Education (THE) Awards and five Queen's Anniversary Prizes, including two in Computer Science.

-We are proud of our association with Athena SWAN, holding ten awards in support of women in science, with gold awards for Chemistry and Biology as well as a University-wide bronze award.
+We are proud of our association with Athena SWAN, holding twelve awards in support of women in science, with gold awards for Chemistry and Biology as well as a University-wide bronze award.

 Centred around the picturesque village of Heslington on the edge of the city of York, our colleges are set in an attractive landscaped campus.
 With a compact and easy to get around design, York enjoys a safe, friendly atmosphere.
 The campus offers a wealth of facilities, which includes bars, shops, theatres and concert halls all within easy walking distance.